 The problem is, companies that genuinely cared about providing quality content for their potential customers, and exemplifying thought leadership, have been doing so since the mid-2000s.
-That’s why today, the web is flooded with competing content that’s already well established—including your vertical.
+That’s why today, the web is flooded with competing content that’s already well established — including your vertical.

-Owned, Earned, and Paid: these aren’t new concepts, either.
+Owned, Earned, and Paid: these aren’t new concepts, either

-In 1904, Jell-O salesmen went from door to door, distributing their cookbook for free.
+In 1904, Jell-O salesmen went door to door, distributing their cookbook for free.
 Touting the dessert as a versatile food, the company says it saw their sales rise to more than $1 million by 1906.

 Well, if you think you’re going to jump on the bandwagon by creating quality content and slapping it up on your website, you’re too late.
 This is the modern-day equivalent of the Jell-O salesmen leaving a stack of cookbooks on their front lawns with a sign that says “Free Cookbooks,” and sitting back to watch what happened next.

 That (predictably fleeting) ship has sailed – you need to spark interest in your product through educational or enlightening information relevant to your customers’ interests.
-Like the Jell-O example above, the salesmen did more than pass out fliers advertising their product: they distributed a volume of information that people wanted to read and use: recipes.
+Like the Jell-O example above, the salesmen did more than pass out fliers advertising their product: They distributed a volume of information that people wanted to read and use: recipes.
 (Pinterest, anyone?)
 It just so happens that the piece featured their product as an ingredient.

-To supplement the creation and distribution of their content, Jell-O embarked on a promotional print advertising campaign; and the content was in the form of a paper book that could easily be shared and loaned with friends, or acquired by customers.
+To supplement the creation and distribution of their content, Jell-O embarked on a promotional print advertising campaign; and the content was in the form of a paper book that could easily be shared and loaned to friends, or acquired by customers.
 A few years later they signed Jack Benny as a spokesperson.

 Even in the early 1900s, forward-thinking businesses like Jell-O were practicing successful content marketing, inclusive to all its forms of media.
 They Owned the creation and distribution of the content, Paid the advertisements and Earned the spokesperson.